 You can set up flows to work in parallel by creating separate flows.
 Here’s an example: You need a writer and a marketing manager to comment on an infographic.
 You could create a single sequential flow to get first the writer’s input and then the marketing manager’s input.
 However, you can save time by creating one flow for the writer’s input and another flow for the marketing manager’s input and have the two flows run concurrently.

 Specifying an Outcome

 After you specify a triggering event, now you specify an outcome -- what you want to happen as a result of the event.
 For example, you may want to assign someone to review a file when it is uploaded.
 Or you may want to share a folder that has just been created.
 Or you may return the workflow to an earlier completed step if someone rejects a task.
 To help clarify the purpose or intention of each outcome, you can also add a description immediately below each outcome header.

 - In the Outcome section, under What is the next action? click the action you want to result from the trigger.

-- A file action gives you a similar range of choices as you had when specifying the trigger.
+- File or folder actions give you a similar range of choices as you had when specifying the trigger.
 Complete the rest of the section in the same way you completed the Trigger event.

-- A task outcome prompts you to identify the individual to whom you want to assign a task and, optionally, set a deadline.
-Relay Lite notifies both the assignee and the assigner when a task is assigned.
+- Task outcomes prompt you to identify the individual to whom you want to assign a task and, optionally, set a deadline.
+Relay notifies both the assignee and the assigner when a task is assigned.